 Major / Recent Publications:

-- Mathematics of Shock Reflection-Diffraction and von Neumann's Conjectures, Research Monograph, 750 pages, 2015 (to appear) (with Mikhail Feldman).
+- Mathematics of Shock Reflection-Diffraction and von Neumann's Conjectures, Research Monograph, 750 pages, Princeton Math Series in Annals of Mathematics Studies, Princeton University Press, 2016 (to appear) (with Mikhail Feldman).

 - Free Boundary Problems and Related Topics, Theme Issue 2050, Philosophical Transactions of the Royal Society A: Mathematical, Physical & Engineering Sciences, Vol. 373, September 13, 2015 (with Henrik Shahgholian & Juan Luis Vázquez).

 - Differential Geometry and Continuum Mechanics, Springer: Cham-Heidelberg-New York, 2015 (with Michael Grinfeld & Robin J. Knops).